AM2R-Community-Developers/AM2R-Community-Updates/README.md

 Much of this code is messy, uses unusual solutions, and does not hold to our established formatting style - this is a result of AM2R's reconstruction and nature as a learning project passed down to multiple lead developers.

 ## Requirements
-[GameMaker: Studio 1.4.1763](https://store.yoyogames.com/downloads/gm-studio/GMStudio-Installer-1.4.1763.exe) - the IDE for editing and compiling this project.
+[GameMaker: Studio 1.4.1763](https://store.yoyogames.com/downloads/gm-studio/GMStudio-Installer-1.4.1763.exe) - the IDE for editing and compiling this project. (more on that below)

 [GMXDataSync](https://raw.githubusercontent.com/YAL-GameMaker-Tools/GmxDataSync/master/Executable/GmxDataSync.exe) - a utility created by YellowAfterlife to populate project files with matching game assets.